Ladies, we need to talk about your crotch. And my crotch. Because I feel your pain.

 Truly I do.
 Having put over 8000 miles on my touring bike in the last ten months, 3500 of those miles packed into 30 loooong days of racing across America, my nether regions are well acquainted with the intricate issues of female bicycle seat pain.

-So whether you’d like a little extra comfort on your neighborhood ride, or are wondering if saddle sores might be a deal breaker on your long-distance bicycle tour, read on for a comprehensive resource on overcoming bicycle saddle soreness specifically for women.
+So whether you’d like a little extra comfort on your neighborhood ride, less pain during your next century race, or are wondering if saddle sores might be a deal breaker on a long-distance bicycle tour, read on for a comprehensive resource on overcoming bicycle saddle soreness specifically for women.

 If it ever seems overwhelming, always remember this: It IS possible to get comfortable on a bike.
 And it’s worth the effort.